sebastian-axell/in-memory-calc/README.md

 * clear _register_ - Removes all operations for that register
 * restart - Resets the calculator.
 * reset _register_ - Removes the current evaluated value of a given register, if any
+* display - Shows the execution path as a simple tree
 * HELP - Displays help.
 * QUIT - Terminates the program execution